avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Slack Notification/Shared_Library/README.md

 ***

-# What is Declarative Pipeline
+# What is Shared Library

 Declarative Pipeline in Jenkins offers a simplified and structured approach for defining CI/CD pipelines, using a human-readable syntax with predefined sections like pipeline, stages, and agent.
 It's designed to be easy to read and maintain, making it suitable for users without strong scripting skills.It enforces a stricter syntax and allows for less flexibility compared to the scripted pipeline, which can be seen as an advantage for ensuring consistency and readability.

 ***

-# What is Jenkins Freestyle Job
+# Why Shared Library

 In Jenkins, a Freestyle job is a type of project configuration that allows users to create flexible and customizable build processes without adhering to a strict structure or predefined steps.
 Freestyle jobs provide a straightforward interface where users can define build steps, configure source code management, specify triggers, and set up post-build actions using a graphical user interface (GUI).